nieldeokar/CleancodeNotes/README.md

 14. Choose clarity over entertainment. e.g. `HolyHandGrenade` vs `DeleteItems`.
 15. Duplication may be the root of all evil in software.
 16. Master programmers think of systems as stories to be told rather than programs to be written.
+17. *"Don’t comment bad code rewrite it."* - —Brian W. Kernighan and P. J. Plaugher1
+18. The proper use of comments is to compensate for our failure to express ourself in code.
+19. Every time you write a comment in code, you should grimace and feel the failure of your ability of expression.
+20. Truth can only be found in one place: the code.

 [1]: https://www.amazon.com/gp/product/B001GSTOAM